puppetlabs/puppetlabs-cd4pe/test/README.md

 This tooling configures object storage, can enable SSL, creates a default user and workspace, and can set up a VCS for a freshly provisioned CD4PE VMs.
 It also creates the root account and sets a trial license.

-Use of the `configTestVm.sh` script requires nothing but Docker.
-By default your `~/.ssh/id_rsa` SSH key will be used to clone dependencies from private GitHub repositories, but a different key can be specified.
+Use of the `configTestVm.sh` script requires a local copy of the `.cdpe-workflow-tests-config.json` file, which you can get from 1Password, and save it in your $HOME directory.

 **Environmental setup**